ChihuaWars/CESM-Analytics/README.md

 ## Prerequisites
 Once Python and Jupyter Notebook are installed, the following Python packages are required:

-sqlalchemy
+* sqlalchemy
-json
+* json
-pandas
+* pandas
-datetime
+* datetime

-numpy
+* numpy
-scipy.stats
+* scipy.stats
-statsmodels.api
+* statsmodels.api

-matplotlib.pyplot
+* matplotlib.pyplot
-seaborn
+* seaborn
-pylab
+* pylab
-plotly.express
+* plotly.express

 ## File Descriptions
-* Practicum Proposal.
-A complete description of the background for the project and week-by-week outline of steps.
+** Practicum Proposal ** - A complete description of the background for the project and week-by-week outline of steps.
 * Data Dictionary.
 Dictionary of features parsed from CESM timing files.
 * sample_timing_file.
 Look at an original .txt file before it's been parsed.
 * cmip_09_10_2019.json.
 JSON file containing 6088 timing files from CMIP6 experiments: July 20, 2018 through September 20, 2019.